 While most people have heard of kombucha, many are confused about what exactly it is.
 A mushroom?
 A fungus?
-A mysterious liquid that bubbles up from the center of the earth?
+A mysterious liquid that bubbles up from the centre of the earth?

 The characteristic image many people have of kombucha tea is the unusual-looking cap which sits on top of the mixture during the fermentation process.
 This is called the SCOBY, which stands for “symbiotic culture of bacteria and yeast.”
 This disc, or cap, looks like a mushroom, which is why kombucha is commonly mistaken as a fungal beverage (not surprisingly, the appearance of the fermenting mixture has caused it to be described as “the fungus among us”).